 Whether you are studying as an undergraduate, postgraduate or for a higher degree, we've created a vibrant learning environment.
 Our inspiring staff team includes national award-winning teachers, sought-after experts and leading, award-winning researchers.

 They’ve designed the curricula to develop your specialist knowledge and prepare you for future employment in commercial, public, academic and other sectors.

-Research in the department is broadly organised under the following current areas:
+Research in the school is broadly organised under the following current areas:

 For postgraduates we offer taught Master’s programmes in International Relations, International Security, and Primate Conservation.
 All our teaching is designed and informed by research active staff.
 This means that you will have opportunities to learn from experts in the field of study as well as potential opportunities to take part in ongoing research.